 Since the advent of social media, anyone can create an online presence and broadcast their uncensored point of view on the Internet at virtually low or no-cost.
 Public figures like Justin Bieber and Lily Allen quickly rose from middle class obscurity to international celebrity due to the influence of social media.

 The world now spends over 110 billion minutes on social networks and blogs (AC Nielsen).
 This means that you, and your company’s target audience spend 25% of the time (12-15 hours a month) visiting social media sites.
 And unlike other types of media, social media is doubling year over year, it’s inexpensive and it’s available 24/7 on mobile devices.
 But therein lies the problem.

-Good and bad news, truth or fallacy, can spread online like a pandemic.
-In contrast to paid-advertising, a large percentage of what is said in social networks is contributed by people outside of your organization.
+Good and bad news, the truth or fallacy, can spread online like a pandemic.
+In contrast to paid-advertising, a large percentage of what is said on social networks is contributed by people outside of your organization.
 How can you keep track of every single thing that is said or written about you?
 It’s almost impossible to monitor and control where and how your brand is mentioned online.

 And while social media can potentially boost reach and sales exponentially, it can also easily damage your company’s reputation.
 With this in mind, here are five simple ways to mitigate the risks associated with social media?

-1. Use social media to interact.
+1. Use social media to interact

 The focus of traditional marketing is on lead generation and sales.
-However, in social media it’s all about engagement, education and relationships.
+However, in social media, it’s all about engagement, education and relationships.
 To excel in social networks, you will need to offer value upfront to gain followers and then get to know them and understand their needs.

 If you fail to engage, you may risk more harm than good.
 How many people and businesses have asked you to “like” their brand, re-tweet or join their mailing list in the past 24 hours?
 Probably more than you’d like to admit.
 Since we are inundated with brands talking “at us,” it becomes significantly harder to make an impression and persuade action.